dotnet/csharpstandard/standard/expressions.md

 #### §better-argument-passing-mode-new-clause Better argument-passing mode

-It is permitted to have corresponding parameters in two overloaded methods differ only by parameter-passing mode provided one and only one of the two parameters has value-passing mode, as follows:
+It is permitted to have corresponding parameters in two overloaded methods differ only by parameter-passing mode provided one of the two parameters has value-passing mode, as follows:

 ```csharp
 public static void M1(int p1) { … }